 The star third in order of magnitude is located in the left foot of Pollux.
 The Arabs named it “Al Henah: The hurt or afflicted.”
 Fourth in order of magnitude is “Mebsuta,” a Hebrew name meaning “Treading underfoot.”
-Time after time we see these themes of this Great Champion Who, in the process of securing our freedom, fought with an enemy that was too strong for us, Who bruised His heel treading upon that great enemy.
+Time after time we see these themes of this Great Champion Who, in the process of securing our freedom, fought with an enemy that was too strong for us and Who bruised His heel treading in upon that great enemy.

 Is anyone confused about Whom the stars are speaking?
 This can be NONE OTHER THAN OUR LORD JESUS CHRIST!!!

 “Wasat,” a star with an Arabic name, means “Established, As A Foundation,” or Set, as in “Set up or appointed to rule.”
 The exact positions of next three stars are uncertain but are well worth including here.
 They are “Propus,” a Hebrew name meaning “The Branch Spreading;” “Al Dira,” from Arabic meaning “The Seed of Branch.”

 The third star, “Al Giauza,” means The Palm Branch or Stem.”
 This bring to mind the beautiful passage in Isaiah 11, describing our Lord Jesus: